 Lobbies can be luxurious and grand with high ceilings, elaborate moldings, marble flooring, and elegant furnishings that reflect another era, when vintage apartment buildings were built with sprawling entryways.
 Nowadays, even though they’re smaller, lobbies can be coolly modern with large windows to allow in light and provide spectacular views and display hip, comfortable seating for a contemporary vibe.

-No matter the size of the building, creative lobby interior design can make a great first impression, providing a welcoming and comforting entry for tenants, owners, and guests as they take the stairs or wait for the elevator.
+No matter the size of the building, creative lobby interior design can make a great first impression, providing a welcoming and comforting entry for residents, owners, and guests as they take the stairs or wait for the elevator.

 These five features of interior lobby design can make a world of difference:

-Good lighting inside the apartment lobby and directly outside the building will make anyone entering or leaving feel much safer.
-It’s also a plus to have a system that stays lighted all the time, which has become much more affordable as the cost of energy-efficient LED lighting has fallen dramatically.
+Good lighting inside the apartment lobby and directly outside the building will make anyone who’s entering or leaving feel much safer.
+It’s also a plus to have a system that stays lit all the time, which has become much more affordable as the cost of energy-efficient LED lighting has fallen dramatically.

-#2: Floors & mats to prevent slipping and falling
+#2: Floors & Mats to Prevent Slipping

 The easiest, most affordable floors to care for that will continue to look great over time, according to Cook, are:

 - Porcelain tiles that can resemble wood and other materials

 - Stained concrete, which is used by many retailers with high traffic

 - Natural stone, if the budget permits